receptor-mammography/receptor-mammography/README.md

 ## Usage
 python SGD.py in the directory of "code".

-Default model was VGG.
+Default model was VGG16.
 If you change the base_model part in the SGD.py, you can try different models.

 The hdf5files we have prepared are VGG16, InceptionV3, ResNet50, and DenseNet121.

 ## Enviroment
 This algorithm was built in the TensorFlow framework (https://www.tensorflow.org/) with the Keras wrapper library (https://keras.io/).